-

 alt_ bin

 Disinvestment is visible.
 One of the signifiers of disinvestment is trash.
-The problem is oftentimes the lack of resources resulting in a lack of access to trash bins in black and brown spaces.
+The problem lies in the lack of resources resulting in a lack of access to trash bins in black and brown spaces.

-Our first rendition utilized recycled pallet wood and donated Plexiglass and we have since migrated to using redeemed plastic.
+Our first rendition of the alt_ bin utilized recycled pallet wood and donated Plexiglass and we have since migrated to using redeemed plastic.
 These bins serve as an investment both in people and in the environment as a functional art installation.
-We all deserve the right to live in a safe and clean community these bins are created as tools of independence.
+We all deserve the right to live in a safe and clean community and these bins are created as tools of independence.

 -